mnauf/redditGPT/README.md

 Run `python sample.py` to generate the text.
 You can change the prompt by changing the `prompt` variable value in `sample.py`

 ### Dataset
+Data is collected from Pakistan, AskMiddleEast and WorldNews Reddit communities from last year until 25th May 2023.
 For more details on the dataset generation, checkout the code in the `dataset_generation` directory.

 ### Training
 To understand how finetuning works, please refer to Andrej Karpathy, [nanoGPT](https://github.com/karpathy/nanoGPT) project.